ankane/blazer/README.md

 If upgrading from version 1.4 or below, also follow the [upgrade instructions](#15).

+If you’re on Heroku, follow [these additional instructions](#anomaly-detection-on-heroku).

 ## Data Sources

 Blazer supports multiple data sources :tada: